F90 Gundam F90

 Weight: empty 7.5 metric tons; max gross 17.8 metric tons

-Fixed armaments: 2 x 60mm vulcan gun, fire-linked, mounted in head; 2 x beam saber, stored in recharge racks in backpack, hand-carried in use
+Fixed armaments: 2 x vulcan gun, mounted in head; 2 x beam saber, stored in recharge racks in backpack, hand-carried in use

-Optional hand armaments: beam rifle, powered by replaceable e-pac, can be stored on weapon mount; mega beam bazooka, powered by replaceable e-pac, can be stored on weapon mount
+Optional hand armaments: beam rifle, powered by replaceable e-pac, can be stored on weapon mount

-Although it has been over 15 years since the last notable Spacenoid uprising, the Earth Federation Forces, being mindful to maintain its military strength while keeping operating costs down due to the lack of a real "threat", initiate a new mobile suit development program to meet this low-cost need.
-Rather than going to an outside civilian contractor (such as Anaheim Electronics, which has a virtual monopoly on mobile suit production at one point), the EFF instead establishes their own in-house development think tank, called the Strategic Naval Research Institute (or "SNRI," for short), which is administered by the military but staffed by civilian scientists and engineers.
+Although it had been over 15 years since the last notable Spacenoid uprising, the Earth Federation Forces, being mindful to maintain its military strength while keeping operating costs down due to the lack of a real threat, initiated a new mobile suit development program to meet this low-cost need.
+Rather than going to an outside civilian contractor (such as Anaheim Electronics, which had a virtual monopoly on mobile suit production at one point), the EFF instead established their own in-house development think tank, called the Strategic Naval Research Institute (SNRI), which was administered by the military but staffed by civilian scientists and engineers.

 Appearances: Mobile Suit Gundam F90; Mobile Suit Gundam F91: Formula Wars 0122; Mobile Suit Gundam F90FF (Fastest Formula); F90 A to Z Project; Mobile Suit Gundam: Bonds of the Battlefield

 Original mechanical designer: Kunio Okawara